openhab/openhab-addons/bundles/org.openhab.binding.plex/README.md

 ## Discovery

-For the auto discovery to work correctly you first need to configure and add the `PLEX Server Thing`.
+For the auto discovery to work correctly you first need to configure and add the `PLEX Server` Thing.
 Next step is to *PLAY* something on the desired player.
-Only when media is played on the player it will show up in the autodiscovery!
+Only when media is played on the player it will show up in the auto discovery!

 ## Thing Configuration